|

 also renamed the Feast of the Circumcision in their liturgical calendars as, for example, the Holy Name of Jesus. —Ibid, p.
 4.

-Circumcision is a fundamental rite of Judaism.
+24. JUDAISM Circumcision is a fundamental rite of Judaism.
 An

 essential component of Jewish practice, it is a positive commandment obligatory under Jewish law for Jewish males, and is